 We are a global supplier of innovative wafer fabrication equipment and services to the semiconductor industry.
-We design, manufacture, market, refurbish, and service semiconductor processing systems that are used in the fabrication of integrated circuits ("ICs").
-Our market-leading products are designed to help our customers build smaller, faster, more powerful, and more power-efficient devices that are used in a variety of electronic products, including mobile phones, wearables, tablets, computers, automotive devices, storage devices, and networking equipment.
+We have built a strong global presence with core competencies in areas like nanoscale applications enablement, chemistry, plasma and fluidics, advanced systems engineering and a broad range of operational disciplines.
+Our products and services are designed to help our customers build smaller, faster, and better performing devices that are used in a variety of electronic products, including mobile phones, personal computers, servers, wearables, automotive devices, storage devices, and networking equipment.
+Our vision is to realize full value from natural technology extensions of our company.

-Our customer base includes leading semiconductor memory, foundry, and integrated device manufacturers ("IDMs") that make products such as NAND, DRAM memory, and logic devices.
-Semiconductor manufacturing, our customers' business, involves the complete fabrication of multiple dies or ICs on a wafer.
+Our customer base includes leading semiconductor memory, foundry, and integrated device manufacturers ("IDMs") that make products such as non-volatile memory ("NVM"), DRAM memory, and logic devices.
+We aim to increase our strategic relevance with our customers by contributing more to their continued success.
+Our core technical competency is integrating hardware, process, materials, software, and process control enabling results on the wafer.

+Semiconductor manufacturing, our customers' business, involves the complete fabrication of multiple dies or integrated circuits ("ICs") on a wafer.
 This involves the repetition of a set of core processes and can require hundreds of individual steps.
-On a silicon wafer, a tiny, intricate pattern is precisely replicated across the wafer surface to create identical miniature devices, where features can be 1,000 times smaller than a grain of sand.
-Fabricating these devices requires highly sophisticated process technologies and precision control at the atomic scale.
+Fabricating these devices requires highly sophisticated process technologies to integrate an increasing array of new materials with precise control at the atomic scale.
 Along with meeting technical requirements, wafer processing equipment must deliver high productivity and be cost-effective.